mareklangiewicz/MyHub/README.md

 # MyHub

-A simple GitHub client.
+Simple GitHub client.

 An exercise of using some modern libraries together.

 #### News

-This project is now rewritten in Kotlin language - except some thin layers around:
+This project is now rewritten in Kotlin language.
-Dagger 2, Retrofit 2, Realm - these libraries do not like Kotlin much (yet).

 #### Features